hackbrightacademy/explore-python/contents/basics-1.rst

   print("Hello, world!")
   print("Isn't Python fun?")

-.. note:: Experimenting with code is the best way to learn

-  Whenever you see a code playground in this book, *do* play around with it.
+You'll find these code playgrounds scattered across this book.
+Whenever you see one, please *do* play around with it.
+Experimenting with code is the *best* way to learn how it works.
-  Add code, delete code, replace code, etc... then click the red button to run your code and see what happens!

-You just executed your first Python program!
-Let's look at ``print("Hello, world!")`` in more detail.
+By the way, you just executed your first Python program! ...but what does it *mean*?
+In this chapter, we'll introduce you to Python's syntax essentials by breaking down each part of ``print("Hello, world!")``.

 Objects and Classes
 ===================